On Which Finger and Hand Should You Wear An Engagement Ring?

 • Your engagement, your ring, your traditions

-Historians claim that metal and gold engagement rings date back to the Romans who got the basic gist of it from the Greek and Egyptian civilizations of yore.
+Historians claim that metal and gold engagement rings date back to the Roman, but the roots of the tradition can be traced back the Greek and Egyptian civilizations of yore.

 Every romantic movie captures the man on one knee offering his heart in the form of a diamond solitaire ring.
 His delighted lover always proffers her left hand and the finger the ring is slipped on is, inevitably, the fourth one.